 Option 2 start

 (#24012)An EHT TB sounding sequence is initiated by an EHT beamformer with a broadcast EHT NDP Announcement frame with two or more STA Info fields, followed after a SIFS by an EHT sounding NDP followed after a SIFS by a BFRP Trigger frame.
-Each EHT beamformee responds after a SIFS with an EHT Compressed Beamforming/CQI frame.
+Each EHT beamformee responds after a SIFS with an EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames.
+BFRP Trigger frames sent within EHT TB sounding sequence shall solicit EHT TB PPDUs.

 Option 2 end